As of April 21, 2025, Skype is no longer supported for taking lessons.

 Q2.
 Can I use Google Meet or Zoom instead of Microsoft Teams?

-A. If you wish to take lessons using Google Meet or Zoom, please create a meeting link in advance and send it to the teacher via SkimaTalk Message at least one day before the lesson to obtain their approval.
+A. If you wish to take lessons using Google Meet or Zoom, please create a meeting link in advance and send it to the teacher via SkimaTalk Message at least 24 hours before the lesson to obtain their approval.
 (Please note that the free version of Zoom has a 40-minute time limit.)

 Q3.
 Can I continue using Skype for SkimaTalk lessons after April 1?